 MG 's weakness is it must be in a bird or egg to survive.
 By understanding how MG is passed from bird to bird, we can stop it.
-MG easily moves from bird to bird, but it dies quickly, less than 30 days, away from the bird.
+MG easily moves from bird to bird, but it dies guickly, less than 30 days, away from the bird.

 MG can be prevented from entering your farm and it can be eradicated from your farm.

-Antibiotics like Aivlosin will help, but it will not work alone.
-They suppress the replication of the DCO but to eradicated you must eliminate the infected birds.
-So when I say don't buy adult birds what I'm saying is don't mix adult birds with birds that you don't want to kill off once a year as a part of your depopulation If your depopulating your farm on a yearly basis then MGs not going to be an issue from year-to-year.
+Antibiotics suppress the replication of the DCO but to eradicated you must eliminate the infected birds.
+So when I say don't buy adult birds what I'm saying is don't mix adult birds with birds that you don't want to kill off once a year as a part of your depopulation.

+If your depopulating your farm for 30 or more days on a yearly basis then MGs not going to be an issue.